-MEMUSAGE NOTIFY MAIL
+MEMUSAGE\NOTIFY\MAIL

-A list of emails to notify if the memory limit has been reached.

-MEMUSAGE\NOTIFY\MAIL = ['user@example.com']
+Default: False Scope: scrapy.extensions.memusage A list of emails to notify if the memory limit has been reached.
+Example: MEMUSAGE\NOTIFY\MAIL = ['user@example.com']

-MEMUSAGE WARNING MB
+MEMUSAGE\WARNING\MB

 The maximum amount of memory to allow (in megabytes) before sending a warning email notifying about it.
 If zero, no warning will be produced.